fiberize/fiberize/README.md

 ![Build status](https://travis-ci.org/fiberize/fiberize.svg?branch=master)

 Fiberize is a C++ framework for high performance parallel (and in the future distributed) computing.
 It implements an user space scheduler integrated with an evented IO system (based on node.js's libuv).
-There are four concurrency abstractions:
+There are three concurrency abstractions:
-* fibers - lightweight threads implemented entirely in user space,
+* fibers - lightweight threads, well suited for sequential tasks,
-* futures - computations that eventually return some value, executed asynchronously,
+* futures - computations that eventually return some value,
-* actors (wip) - even more lightweight then fibers, but less flexible,
+* actors (wip) - objects that respond to messages.

-* threads (wip) - full blown OS threads, when you want to run a continous process, e.g. OpenGL rendering or a multiplayer game server.
+Any of them can be run in a thread pool using the user space scheduler (the default) or standalone as an OS thread.

-Fibers in fiberize can communicate by sending and receiving events.
-When a fiber waits for an event or performs an IO operation it doesn't block the OS thread it was running on - instead the execution switches to another fiber.
+Tasks in fiberize can communicate by sending and receiving events.
+When a fiber waits for an event or performs an IO operation it doesn't block the OS thread it was running on - instead the execution switches to another task.
 This means that you can write asynchronous and nonblocking code as easly as you would write a synchronous version (think es7 await/async, but faster and multithreaded ;)

 Example
 =======